bluedrop-learning-networks/eslint-config-bluedrop/README.md

 1. Ensure you have installed the dependencies from General Setup
 1. Add `"extends": ["bluedrop", bluedrop/config/console"]` to your ESLint config file

-### eslint-config-bluedrop/config/ecmascript-7
+### eslint-config-bluedrop/config/ecmascript-2018

-An extension of `eslint-config-bluedrop` that adds support for ECMAScript 7.
+An extension of `eslint-config-bluedrop` that adds support for ECMAScript 9 - 2018.

 1. Ensure you have installed the dependencies from General Setup
-1. Add `"extends": ["bluedrop", "bluedrop/config/ecmascript-7"]` to your ESLint config file

-### eslint-config-bluedrop/config/ecmascript-8

-An extension of `eslint-config-bluedrop` that adds support for ECMAScript 8.

-1. Ensure you have installed the dependencies from General Setup
-1. Add `"extends": ["bluedrop", "bluedrop/config/ecmascript-8"]` to your ESLint config file

-### eslint-config-bluedrop/config/ecmascript-9

-An extension of `eslint-config-bluedrop` that adds support for ECMAScript 9.

-1. Ensure you have installed the dependencies from General Setup
 1. Add `"extends": ["bluedrop", "bluedrop/config/ecmascript-9"]` to your ESLint config file

-### eslint-config-bluedrop/config/jest
+### eslint-config-bluedrop/config/ecmascript-2019

-An extension of `eslint-config-bluedrop` that adds support for Jest.
+An extension of `eslint-config-bluedrop` that adds support for ECMAScript 10 - 2019.

 1. Ensure you have installed the dependencies from General Setup
-1. `npm install --save-dev eslint-plugin-jest`
-1. Add `"extends": ["bluedrop", "bluedrop/config/jest"]` to your ESLint config file
+1. Add `"extends": ["bluedrop", "bluedrop/config/ecmascript-10"]` to your ESLint config file

 ### eslint-config-bluedrop/config/mocha